 To help the advance of new technologies like chatbots, R&D (research and development) projects being undertaken can qualify for the UK government’s R&D tax credits incentive.

 Under this, the staff costs, software, utilities and materials dedicated to the R&D of chatbots can be used to determine the value of the tax credit.

 The type of work that could qualify for R&D tax credits include:

 - Finding new ways to use existing chatbot technology.

 - Improving chatbot user experience.

-Worth up to 33p for every £1 spent, ForrestBrown helps companies performing R&D optimise their claims.
+Worth up to 27p for every £1 spent, ForrestBrown helps companies performing R&D benefit from their innovation.
 These funds are highly valuable to SMEs, often helping them invest in further R&D of technologies like chatbots and AI.

 What is a chatbot?